Skip to Content

 Another great tip is to always use fresh eggs.
 The egg white from older eggs will whisk up faster but won’t hold the air bubbles in quite the same way as fresh eggs, resulting in the meringue collapsing.

-ou can whip the ginger cream earlier in the day and place covered in the refrigerator until needed.
+You can also whip the ginger cream earlier in the day and place covered in the refrigerator until ready to assemble.
 Then it is simply and assembly of pavlova just before you are ready to serve.

-However, please note that once filled with fresh cream, if you have leftovers the pavlova must be stored in the fridge to stop the cream going off.
-Leftovers can easily be spooned into glasses as served as an Eton Mess type pudding.
+Cover leftover pavlova with clingfilm and place in the refrigerator for 2-3 days.
+The pavlova must be stored in the fridge to stop the fresh cream going off.
+However, leftovers can easily be spooned into glasses as served as an Eton Mess type pudding.

 Christmas Pavlova

 Christmas pavlova is a great show-stopping dessert, yet is surprisingly simple to make.
-Flavoured with orange & figs this makes a great table centrepiece.
+Flavoured with orange, figs & ginger this makes a great table centrepiece.

 Print Pin Save